Du Plessis remains doubtful for Lord's test

-CAPE TOWN South Africa captain Faf du Plessis remains a doubt for the first test against England at Lords starting on July 6.
+CAPE TOWN (Reuters) - South Africa captain Faf du Plessis remains a doubt for the first test against England at Lords starting on July 6.

 Du Plessis is at home with his wife Imari following the birth of their first child on June 23, but has not yet set a date to fly to England, Cricket South Africa said on Friday.